rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

     fun myConsumer(): SubscribableChannel
 }
 ```
-* The only important thing here is to use the name of the biding `my-consumer` as the value of the `@Input` annotation.
+We use the name of the binding `my-consumer` as the value of the `@Input` annotation.

 #### 3) We create a class `MyStreamEventConsumer` that will receive `MyEventPayload`, transform to `MyEvent` and redirect to a `MyEventConsumer`:
 ```kotlin
 class MyStreamEventConsumer(private val consumer: MyEventConsumer) {
    @StreamListener("my-consumer")
    fun consume(payload: MyEventPayload) {
       consumer.consume(fromPayload(payload))